 - Sell items in the Reynolds Club Marketplace, the Bartlett Lobby, or outside Cobb.

-*Online sales through utilities such as PayPal and Credit Card sales using apps like Square are prohibited.
+*Online sales through utilities such as PayPal or Venmo and credit card sales using apps like Square are prohibited.
 Contact the Finance Office for more information.

 Contact your RSO advisor for advice on how to approach the companies.